We select and review products independently. When you purchase through our links we may earn a commission. Learn more.

 Rivian is finally fulfilling pre-orders for its R1T electric pickup truck, an off-road beast and the first fully-electric pickup to hit the market.
-But Rivian has a big problem that nobody’s talking about—it’s building just two R1Ts per day.
+But Rivian has a big problem that nobody's talking about---it's building just two R1Ts per day.

 Production of the R1T began about five weeks ago.
 But according to a filing made with the SEC on October 22nd, Rivian has only finished manufacturing 56 of its R1T electric pickup trucks.
 That’s a shockingly low production volume, given that Rivian has around 50,000 orders to fulfill.
 (At the company’s current pace, it would take over 60 years to complete these 50,000 pre-orders.)